Y. S. Rajasekhara Reddy: Career

 Rajasekhara Reddy joined Indian National Congress in 1978 and won the 1978 legislative assembly elections from Pulivendula.
 He became minister for Rural Development from 1980 and later shifted to the Excise Ministry in 1982 and Education in 1982–83.
 He won the 1983 and 1985 elections from the same constituency.
-He was appointed the state president of the Congress party by Indira Gandhi.
+In 1989, he was elected to the Lok Sabha from Cuddapah.

 He won from Kadapa Parliamentary constituency for four terms in 9th, 10th, 11th and 12th Lok Sabha.
 During his decade-long tenure, his constituencies were well developed with Concrete Roads and drinking water taps in almost every streets.
 Over the two decades of his career, His family ran several colleges in Pulivendla but the institutions were eventually handed over to Loyola College as no one in the family had time to run them.

+Andhra PCC Chairman (1983-85)

+Reddy served as the President of the Andhra Pradesh Congress Committee (APCC) for the first time from 1983 to 1985.
+He was appointed to this position by Indira Gandhi at the age of 34, following the Congress party's significant loss in Andhra Pradesh to the Telugu Desam Party in 1983.

+As state party president, he led the Congress party into the 1985 Assembly elections but was unable to overcome the popularity of the TDP led by N.T.
+Rama Rao.

 Leader of the Opposition (1999-2004)

 He returned to state politics and won the 1999 assembly elections from the same Pulivendula constituency and served as leader of opposition in Andhra Pradesh State Assembly from 1999 to 2004.
-Always clad in dhoti in Andhra style, YSR is an expert in rural economy.
 In 2003, he undertook a three-month-long padayatra covering 1500 km in 60 days across 11 districts of Andhra Pradesh as a part of his election campaign.
-Lead the state-wide campaign yatras, he mobilised people's support in these marches for the party in the face of a hi-tech campaign and media blitzkrieg by the ruling party.

-It was now or never for Reddy.
-He had declared that he would quit politics if the Congress failed to return to power in the state.
-His close aides said he always had the ambition of becoming chief minister.
-In a protest against assassination plot for then Chief Minister of Andhra Pradesh Nara Chandrababu Naidu, He underscored the point that the State bureaucracy had become complacent.
+In a protest against assassination plot for then Chief Minister of Andhra Pradesh Nara Chandrababu Naidu, He underscored the point that the "State bureaucracy had become complacent".